narner/MyWebsite/content/notes/Not Everything is an OS! - June 6, 2022.md

 ---
-title: "Not Everything is an OS!
+title: "Not Everything is an OS!"
 date: "2022-06-06"

 ---